1PDDev/1PDDev/README.md

 <p align="center">
   👋 Welcome to the official GitHub of <b>Portal Development</b><br>
-  ⚙️ Premium Scripts & Tools for FiveM & Discord<br>
+  ⚙️ Premium Scripts & Discord<br>
-  🌐 <a href="https://portal.dev">portal.dev</a> | 💬 <a href="https://discord.gg/pld">Join our Discord</a>
+  🌐 <a href="https://portal.dev">portal.dev</a> | 💬 <a href="https://discord.gg/pddev">Join our Discord</a>
 </p>

 ---

 ## 🧠 About Us
-> Portal Development is a leading provider of custom systems for roleplay, matchmaking, moderation, queue systems, NUI dashboards, and Discord bots.
+> Portal Development is a leading provider of custom systems for roleplay, moderation, queue systems, and Discord bots.
 We build secure and innovative solutions for your server.

 ---